tobiast7/ansible/examinations/02/README.md

 (there is an example `ansible.cfg` in this same directory that you may copy).

-Put the following content (only two lines) into this file:
+Put the following content (only three lines) into this file:

     [defaults]
     host_key_checking = False